What Are Washington Redskins' Best Options at QB Position in 2018?

 Jenkins continued by positing the importance of Cousins' dignity under fire:

-"Think about what this team will look like and play like when Cousins has moved on — when he is with another team, because consummate professionalism is just not a trait that is particularly treasured around Ashburn.
+"Think about what this team will look like and play like when Cousins has moved on—when he is with another team, because consummate professionalism is just not a trait that is particularly treasured around Ashburn.
 In the midst of a hapless, beat-up, injury-thinned performance, Cousins somehow kept his composure and made a comeback viable into the fourth quarter."

 All of these things are true, even if properly assessing Cousins' value based on this season is tricky to say the least.
-The problem with all the injuries up front and to a playmaker like Reed is how they blur the perception of Cousins.
+The problem with all the injuries up front and to a playmaker such as Reed is how they blur the perception of the quarterback.

-Ask yourself are his performances in an unfavorable situation this season proof of how good Cousins is?
-Are they evidence of a quarterback ready to join the ranks of the elite, if only he had stronger support around him?
+Ask yourself: are his performances in an unfavorable situation this season proof of how good Cousins is?
+Are they evidence of a quarterback ready to join the ranks of the elite if only he had stronger support around him?

-Alternatively, are Cousins' performances in 2017, skewed by the deteriorating talent level around him or not, proof of his ceiling as an NFL quarterback?
-Is this as good as it will ever get for the Redskins with Cousins under center?
+Alternatively, are Cousins' performances in 2017—skewed by the deteriorating talent level around him or not—proof of his ceiling as an NFL quarterback?
+Is this as good as it will get for the Redskins with him under center?

 Determining the right answers to these questions is the gamble team president Bruce Allen and owner Dan Snyder can't avoid this offseason.
 Betting Cousins will be better with more around him may be less of a risk than trusting a rookie or delving into an uncertain and unconvincing veteran market.